cdktf/cdktf-provider-googlebeta/docs/googleEventarcChannel.java.md

 - *Type:* java.lang.String

-Optional.

 Resource name of a KMS crypto key (managed by the user) used to encrypt/decrypt their event data.

-It must match the pattern `projects/* /locations/* /keyRings/* /cryptoKeys/*`.
+It must match the pattern 'projects/* /locations/* /keyRings/* /cryptoKeys/*'.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.24.0/docs/resources/google_eventarc_channel#crypto_key_name GoogleEventarcChannel#crypto_key_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.25.0/docs/resources/google_eventarc_channel#crypto_key_name GoogleEventarcChannel#crypto_key_name}

 Note: The above comment contained a comment block ending sequence (* followed by /).
 We have introduced a space between to prevent syntax errors.
 Please ignore the space.